gfechio/tiny_infra/README.md

-# Project
+# Project: Tiny Infra

-Project assignment for infra using K8S and terraform.
+Create a simple and small infra project using Terraform.

 ![Diagram](project.png)